issararab/EPSAPG/README.md

 This work idea started during a research stay at Rostlab, Technical University of Munich.

-Main entry point of the software is "isar_pipeline_v2.cpp".
+Main entry point of the software is "epsapg.cpp".

 # Prerequisites